mattwklee/mattwklee.github.io/_pages/about.md

   - /about.html
 ---

-Our research lab focuses on transportation electrification and energy-efficient power conversion system with ultra and/or wide bandgap (UWBG/WBG) devices
+Our research lab focuses on transportation electrification and energy-efficient power conversion system

 Specific research interests include:
  - UWBG/WBG-based power electronics and motor drives